|Click on picture for full-size version:||

 Limited program entry and editing capabilities are provided in Immediate Mode by means of the AUTO, DELETE, EDIT, LIST [IF], LISTO, LOAD, NEW, RENUMBER and SAVE commands, but in the case of large programs you are recommended to use either the BBC BASIC for Windows or BBC BASIC for SDL 2.0 IDE.
 The LOAD command will load a program in internal (tokenised) format or as a plain-text file (line numbers will be added if necessary).
 A BASIC program may be executed automatically by specifying it as a command-line parameter (it must be in tokenised format) or by giving it the same name as the executable but with a .bbc extension.

 The Console Mode editions incorporate an assembler for the appropriate CPU (a 64-bit x86 assembler in the case of the Windows, MacOS* and Linux editions, and a 32-bit or 64-bit ARM assembler in the case of the Raspberry Pi editions).
 You can access Application Program Interface (API) functions from assembler code and from BASIC (using the SYS statement), allowing an experienced programmer to produce sophisticated applications.

 These editions are entirely free and may be downloaded for the supported platforms as follows :

 In each case the zip file contains the executable, some libraries and a few demonstration BBC BASIC programs; the contents should be extracted to a suitable directory.
 You may wish to add this directory to your PATH so that the executable and libraries can be accessed from 'anywhere'.

-* The Mac M1 ('Apple silicon') edition does not have a usable assembler, because Apple enforces the Hardened Runtime on that platform.
+* The Mac M1 ('Apple silicon') edition has an AArch64 assembler, but with only limited usefulness because Apple enforces the Hardened Runtime on that platform.